 On May 11, 2009, Ora H. Pescovitz, M.D., became the University of Michigan’s first female Executive Vice President for Medical Affairs and Health System CEO.
 In this role, she oversees $3.2 billion in revenue and $490 million in research funding, and is responsible for leadership and management of the U-M Hospitals and Health Centers, the U-M Medical School, clinical services of the U-M School of Nursing and the Michigan Health Corp.

-Pescovitz is a nationally recognized pediatric endocrinologist and researcher who was elected to the Institute of Medicine in 2011.
+Pescovitz is a nationally recognized pediatric endocrinologist and researcher who has published 184 papers and books and was elected to the Institute of Medicine in 2011.
 Most of her work has been on the physiologic and molecular mechanisms responsible for disorders of growth and puberty, with a focus on development of novel therapies for these conditions.
-She has published 184 papers and books, and received numerous awards for her research, teaching and leadership, including:
+She has received numerous awards for her research, teaching and leadership, including:

 - 25 Women Who are Making a Difference, Michigan Women’s Foundation (2012)